Apply to Become Registered2023-05-12T12:09:20-06:00

 What Needs to be Submitted to ACSLPA?

 ACSLPA will only accept a current original or notarized[1] copy of a PIC.
-We will not accept faxed or photocopied documents.
+We will not accept faxed, photocopied, emailed or scanned documents.
 (We will take a copy of the document and return the original or notarized copy of the PIC to you upon request.)

 We will also accept electronic documents from police services that can be accessed or verified by secure login site, or electronic documents that have verifiable digital signatures or reference numbers.
 Please make sure that signatures or reference numbers are clearly visible when scanned or emailed to ACSLPA.